Ollie Campbell

 Seamus Oliver Campbell (born 5 March 1954) is an Irish former rugby union player.
 He played flyhalf for Ireland from 1976 to 1984 and represented the British Lions on two tours.
 He helped orchestrate Ireland's Triple Crown victory at the 1982 Five Nations Championship, breaking a drought of over 30 years.
-In 2004 Campbell was described as Ireland's most complete flyhalf since Jackie Kyle.
+Writing in the Irish Times in 2004, Gerry Thornley described Campbell as "possibly the most complete Irish outhalf since Jackie Kyle".

 Old Belvedere's sports ground on Anglesea Road in Dublin was renamed Ollie Campbell Park in his honour in 2019.

 Youth and club rugby

 Campbell was educated at Belvedere College, a famous rugby school in Dublin, where he was on the teams that won the Leinster Schools Senior Cup in 1971 and 1972.
 Campbell played for Old Belvedere at club level and Leinster at provincial level, during the amateur era.
 While playing for Old Belvedere, he travelled to the United States in 1978, where he played in New York City against the Old Maroon Rugby Club.